xialingxiao/mokafelk/README.md

 ################################################################################
 -->

-# Ansible controlled dockerized mock Kafka and Elasticsearch-Logstash-Kibana servers for testing msgglass
+# Ansible controlled Dockerized mock Kafka and Elasticsearch-Logstash-Kibana servers
 It uses `ansible` to spin up a `kafka` cluster.
 It also spins up a whole `ELK` stack which consumes from the `kafka` containers so that you have near real-time view of your data.
 This project is designed for testing another github project named `msgglass`, it could be used for testing any `kafka` consumer agent in theory.
 No security measure is included to protect your data.
-Use under safe environment ONLY.
+Ports are open for all for the `Kafka` cluster.
+Use inside an intranet or under safe conditions ONLY.
 DO NOT use in production.

 ## Pre-requisite
 This project uses `docker`, `docker-compose` and `ansible` so please make sure you have them installed.
 Please also configure your `/etc/ansible/hosts` accordingly to include a host called `localhost` which points to `127.0.0.1`.